tektoncd/cli/docs/cmd/tkn_pipelinerun_logs.md

 ## tkn pipelinerun logs

-Show the logs of PipelineRun
+Show the logs of a PipelineRun

 ### Usage